 We are a remote ranch.
 Past employees have emphasized that it is advantageous to have your own transportation.
 If you do not have a vehicle, we will make arrangements to pick you up in Laramie when you arrive at the beginning of the summer and to drop you off in Laramie when you leave at the end of the season.
 We cannot pick you up in Denver and public transportation from Denver to Laramie is limited to an airport van service.
 During the summer you must find your own transportation if you are interested in going to town or visiting the surrounding area.

 No smoking or chewing will be allowed while you are working.
-Cigarettes and chew containers must not be carried on your person while you are on the job.
+Cigarettes and chew containers must not be carried on your person while on the job.
 Smoking or chewing must take place in the crew cabin area, outside the buildings and not in the presence of guests.
 For employees 21 and older, alcohol use must be discreet and after work hours only.
 Illegal use of drugs or alcohol is not permitted.
-No "smoking breaks" are provided.
+No “smoking breaks” are provided.

 Five seasonal members of the kitchen team are responsible for the preparation, presentation, and timely delivery of three meals per day including cookouts, baked goods, and daily appetizers before dinner.
-The team is responsible for the maintenance of a clean work space, cleaning dishes, pots and pans, proper food handling, and storage regimes.
+The team is responsible for setting up tables, the maintenance of a clean work space, cleaning dishes, pots and pans, proper food handling, and storage regimes.
 Other miscellaneous duties include putting away food deliveries and the cleaning of coolers and floors.

 We get guests from around the world with lots of different levels of riding experience.
 Our goal is to provide them with a safe, enjoyable, and educational horseback riding experience.